junuxyz/junuxyz.github.io/content/blog/posts/shaped-transformer.md

 Before we start, a simple but effective tip is to remember that most calculations (token embedding, self-attention, feed-forward, etc.) are applied **per token**.
-In practice, the input shape is `(nbatches, n_seq, …)`, which means each batch has `n_seq` tokens.
-Almost all operations are performed independently on each of these tokens (in parallel), except for the masked ones.
+In practice, the input shape is `(nbatches, n_seq, …)`, which means each sequence has `n_seq` tokens and each batch has `nbatches` sentences.
+Almost all operations are performed independently on each of these tokens (in parallel), except for the masked(or, *padded*) ones.
 So you can think of it as running the same function `nbatches × n_seq` times in parallel.

 Now, let's explore the journey from the very first embedding to the last output (next token) and see how the shape changes and what they all mean.
-(In most paper or images, they often omit `nbatches` for clarity but I will explain including it) Also, to give a clear intuition of how everything is working, I will use the three following sentences I used above:
+(In most paper or images, they often omit `nbatches` or `h` for clarity but I will explain including all the parameters) Also, to give a clear intuition of how everything is working, I will use the three following sentences I used above:

 ```Plain Text
 I love you            --3